 That’s right.
-With the approval of your high school principal or counselor, AACPS students age 16 and older can take courses at AACC at half-price tuition while they’re still in high school.
-The college credits gained may be transferable to a four-year college or university.
-This opportunity, formerly called Jump Start, allows you to tackle your first-year basics with math, English, psychology or science, or start exploring career options in architecture, business, information technology, homeland security, teaching and more.
-And it’s not just for public school students.
-Home-school students and private school students can participate too!
+With the approval of your school principal, Anne Arundel's high school students who have an unweighted cumulative GPA of 2.0 or higher and who are 16 or older (or under 16 but qualify for AACC’s Gifted and Talented Program*) can take AACC courses at half-price tuition.
+The college credits you earn may be transferable to a four-year college or university.
+This opportunity, formerly called Jump Start, allows you to tackle your first-year basics with math, English, psychology or science as well as start exploring career options in architecture, business, information technology, homeland security, teaching and so much more.

 Did you know our general education courses transfer to all of Maryland's public four-year schools?
 This helps you reduce the time it takes to graduate from college.

 Why wait and pay the full price later at AACC or even pay significantly more at a four-year college?
 Submit your ECAP application form for each term to receive the 50 percent tuition discount.

 More colleges and universities want to see college coursework prior to admission.